 I think it is very little to no debate that the two greatest boxing teams in the history of the United States were the 1976 and 1984 teams.
 Today we are going to look division by division and compare them.
 Now both teams faced less competition because of boycott, a lot of people forget in 1976 28 African countries boycotted the Montreal Olympics because New Zealand allowed a South African Rugby team to play in New Zealand at a time when South Africa supported apartheid.
 Everybody remembers the Soviet bloc countries boycotting the 1984 Los Angeles games in retaliation to the United States boycotting the 1980 Moscow games.
-The 1984 Boycott, of course, took away the Russian and Cuban teams that all had guys that could have medaled.
-The 1976 boycott meant a lot less as there were only a couple of the African countries that had fighters that were threats.
+The 1984 Boycott took away the Russian and Cuban teams that all had guys that could have medaled.
+The 1976 boycott meant a lot less as there were only a couple of African countries that had fighters that were threats.
 So let’s look at each division one by one.

-Louis Curtis was the first American fighter eliminated off of the 1976 team.
+Louis Curtis was the first American fighter eliminated from the 1976 team.
 Curtis was knocked down for the first time in his career by Poland’s Henryk Srednicki with 20 seconds left in a close fight, sealing Curtis’s fate as he would go on to lose a 5-0 decision.
 After the Olympics Curtis didn’t turn pro until 1984.
 Curtis fought for a title six times, winning the USBA flyweight title in 1988, over Reginald Brown.
 He lost his other five title fights.
 They are as follows: 1987 against Kelvin Seabrooks for the USBA bantamweight title, 1987 against Gaby Canizales for the USBA bantamweight title, 1988 against Orlando Canizales for the USBA super-flyweight title, 1990 against Dave McAuley for the IBF flyweight title, and 1990 against Pedro José Feliciano for the USBA flyweight title.

 Paul Gonzales was the winner of the Val Barker Trophy for Outstanding Boxer at the 1984 Los Angeles Olympic Games.
 He defeated Kwang-Sun Kim (South Korea) 5-0, which was probably his toughest fight of those Olympics.
 As a pro Gonzales beat Bantamweight legend Orlando Canizales in 1986 but lost the rematch in 1990.